Some Content to Help You Get Through … Whatever

 Read: “My Year in Takeout Orders”

-Like many who kept their jobs this year, our family ordered a lot more takeout and restaurant deliveries to help keep our neighbors employed.
+Like many who kept their jobs this year, our family ordered a lot more takeout and restaurant deliveries to help keep our neighbors in business.
 Both my husband and I enjoy cooking, but for a while there it was nice to peruse online menus and eat decent leftovers for days.
 I never thought to tell the story of 2020 through our eating habits, but I’m really glad Bryan Washington did.
-His piece for the New Yorker is a really gem and immediately made me want to order his latest book so I could read more by him.
+His piece for the New Yorker is a gem and immediately made me want to order his latest book so I could read more by him.

 We all have high expectations for 2021, even if we aren’t starting it off any differently from when the previous year ended.
 We’ll get there eventually.
 Until then, may your days, weeks and months be filled with rich, engaging, and even life-changing creative content in all media and manners of expression.